Update on LA County COVID-19 Health Orders and Business Closures

 - Lounges and nightclubs

 These sectors may open under certain conditions, such as reduced occupancy, mandated social distancing guidelines, and face mask requirements.
-Moreover, as of Friday, November 20th, LA County has imposed a curfew on ALL non-essential businesses and follow new occupancy guidelines.
-Businesses have to close by 10 P.M. and may open at 6 A.M.

-- Grocery stores, food markets, pharmacies, whole-sale
+- Essential retail, such as grocery stores, food markets, pharmacies, wholesale

 - Lower risk retail stores, such as bookstores, furniture stores, and clothing stores